lumen-oss/lumen-oss.github.io/docs/tutorial/04-adding-dependencies.md

 ## Testing Our Changes

-To check whether `argparse` is loaded we can enter a Lua REPL and play around with our code.
+To check whether `argparse` is loaded, we can enter a Lua REPL and play around with our code.
 However, just running `lua` will not work.
 To enter a `lua` REPL with our dependencies loaded, we need to run the following command instead: